 Nine out of ten people with diabetes will eventually develop a complication that affects the eyes known as diabetic retinopathy.
 This condition affects the retinal blood vessels and can lead to blindness, however, if diagnosed and treated early much of this vision loss can be prevented.

+The retina is a highly sensitive thin tissue that lines the innermost part of the eye.
+It is this tissue that gives us our vision and is the part you are using now to read this note!
+There are tiny blood vessels on the Retina which bring oxygen and nourishment to it.
 Diabetic retinopathy occurs when diabetes damages the tiny blood vessels in the retina.
 At this point, most people do not notice any changes in their vision.
 Some people develop a condition called macular edema.
 It occurs when the blood vessels leak fluid and lipids onto the macula, (The central part of the retina that lets us see in detail).
 The fluid makes the macula swell, thus blurring the vision.
 As the disease progresses, it enters its advanced, or proliferative stage.
 Fragile, new blood vessels grow along the retina and the clear, gel-like vitreous that fills the inside of the eye.
 Without timely treatment, these new blood vessels can bleed, cloud vision, and destroy the retina.

 WHAT ARE THE SYMPTOMS OF DIABETIC RETINOPATHY?

 It often has no early warning signs.
 At some point, though, the patient may have macular edema which causes blurring of vision.
 In extreme cases, a person will only be able to tell light from dark in that eye due to bleeding in the eye.
 It may take the blood anywhere from a few days to months to clear.